MST-MRR/IARC-2019/tools/ipc/README.md

 # Inter-process Communication IARC-2019
-A tool to allow python 2.7 processes to send data to the data splitter running in python 3.6.
+IPC is a tool to allow python 2.7 processes to send data to the data splitter running in python 3.6.
 The data splitter is a tool made to send data to both the real time graphing and logging tools concurrently.